Interacting with Particle Auth within web applications using either JavaScript or TypeScript.

 ), the process is quite straightforward.

-You can accomplish this using standard libraries like Ethers or Web3.js or leveraging Particle’s native functionality.
+You can accomplish this using standard libraries like Ethers or leveraging Particle’s native functionality.
 The examples below illustrate both approaches.

 For instance, when sending transactions, the signatures are automatically formatted and presented to the user in a popup request.
 This ensures a user-friendly experience by displaying the relevant data in UTF-8 format.